-\paragraph{Query classification.} To better understand the performance degradation, we examined the impact of different query types.
-Prior studies~\cite{liu2025boltboostlargevisionlanguage, tang2025adaptivekeyframesamplinglong, shen2024longvuspatiotemporaladaptivecompression, chen2024cgbenchcluegroundedquestionanswering, qu2025doesvisionlanguagemodellost} have identified a class of queries that relate to specific, localized segments of a video, such as \textit{"What kind of bike is the man riding?"}, which we classify as \textit{localized queries (LQ)}.
-However, these works overlook another important category of queries requiring a comprehensive understanding of the entire video.
-We define such queries as \textit{global queries (GQ)}, with an example being \textit{"What title best summarizes this video?"}
+\paragraph{Query classification.} To better understand the underlying causes of this performance degradation, we systematically examined the impact of different query types.
+Prior studies~\cite{liu2025boltboostlargevisionlanguage, tang2025adaptivekeyframesamplinglong, shen2024longvuspatiotemporaladaptivecompression, chen2024cgbenchcluegroundedquestionanswering, qu2025doesvisionlanguagemodellost} have already identified a class of queries that relate directly to specific, localized segments of a video, such as \textit{"What kind of bike is the man riding?"}, which we now classify as \textit{localized queries (LQ)}.
+However, these works frequently overlook another important category of queries requiring a comprehensive understanding of the entire video.
+We define such queries as \textit{global queries (GQ)}, with a typical example being \textit{"What title best summarizes this video?"}

 \paragraph{Performance trends vary across query types.} Following the definition, we manually categorize queries from MLVU~\cite{zhou2025mlvubenchmarkingmultitasklong} and VideoMME ~\cite{fu2024videommefirstevercomprehensiveevaluation}, and evaluate the same models on these two query types.
 As shown in Figure~\ref{fig:gl}, while performance on global queries remains relatively stable with increasing frame count, performance on localized queries drops significantly.
 We attribute this to global queries benefiting from holistic information, whereas excess frames introduce noise for localized tasks.
 These results highlight the necessity of pre-classifying query types to optimize efficiency; specifically, global queries can rely on standard uniform sampling, avoiding the computational overhead of key frame search techniques.